From Zero to Zero Trust Cloud Security

 Every program and every user of the system should operate using the least set of privileges necessary to complete the job.

-Brilliant inventors from the 2 US coasts: MIT (RSA: Rivest Shamir Adelman) and Stanford (Prof Martin Helman and Witfield Diffie), stalwarts of the security industry as we know it today, invented the PKI (Public Key Infrastructure).
+Brilliant inventors from the 2 US coasts: MIT (RSA: Rivest Shamir Adelman) and SRI (Prof Martin Helman and Witfield Diffie), stalwarts of the security industry as we know it today, invented the PKI (Public Key Infrastructure).

 A public key infrastructure (PKI) is a set of roles, policies, hardware, software, and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
 The purpose of a PKI is to facilitate the secure electronic transfer of information for a range of network activities such as e-commerce, internet banking, and confidential email.
 It is required for activities where simple passwords are an inadequate authentication method and the more rigorous proof is required to confirm the identity of the parties involved in the communication and to validate the information being transferred.